vrinda-mahajan/FloraShop-react/README.md

 ---
 ## 🔌 Getting Started

-- clone the repository on your local machine with the command below in your terminal, and cd into the **Video-Library** folder
+- clone the repository on your local machine with the command below in your terminal, and cd into the **FloraShop-react** folder

 ```
 git clone https://github.com/vrinda-mahajan/FloraShop-react